 I’m a school group, how can I reserve a tour?

-Group Tour coordinators can submit requests for a virtual group tour using our online form.
+Group Tour coordinators can submit requests for a virtual group tour using our online request form.
 Due to the reduced-capacity restrictions for large tour groups, USC is unable to schedule in-person group tours at this time.
 You can learn more on the Group Tours webpage.

 How does USC use demonstrated interest in application reviews?